Biethi/documentation/cloudserver.md

 # Install instructions for cloud server

+## SMART

+It is important to check the health of the disks used for data inside the server.
+To do so we can monitor the SMART data from the disks.
+To do so we will use the `smartctl` command.

+    sudo smartctl -a /dev/sda

 ## Install the OS

 I choose to use Ubuntu 22.04 LTS Server version to run on my server PC.
 Get an installation image from the official ubuntu homepage and follow there instructions to create a bootable installation medium.